 We love providing opportunities to the community!
 If you would like to receive our email newsletter full of events and information about what is new at EPLD, please send your email address to firstname.lastname@example.org

-Thursday, March 27th, 10:00 am, Past and Present Book Club Do you enjoy reading nonfiction or biographies?
+Thursday, April 24th, 10:00 am, Past and Present Book Club Do you enjoy reading nonfiction or biographies?
 Join this brand new book club!
 Don Samford, retired Eureka High School social studies teacher and member of the Peoria Area World Affairs Council, will lead this new informal gathering of nonfiction fans.
-To register, contact the library at 309-467-2922 by March 25th.
+For more information, contact the library at 309-467-2922.

 Thursday, April 24th, 6:30 pm, University of Illinois Extension Telenet: Pest Control Strategies in the Garden We all end up with weeds, insects, and diseases in our yards, attacking everything from lawns to flowers to trees, to vegetables and fruits.
 Some can be serious.
 Some can just be annoying.
 Some can easily be controlled; others may require some effort on your part.
 This telenet program will help you decide the best options for managing those pests that seem to zero in on your landscape favorite while protecting the environment.
 Call the Woodford County University of Illinois Extension office at 309-467-3789 to register.